Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 Since this is a relatively popular discussion topic among many beginner developers, I thought that I could help out by sharing the knowledge I found by spending dozens of hours staring at Chrome Developer Tools.

-_Note: even though the base principles explained here are unlikely to change, some information in this post may become outdated.
-This post is still relevant, as of YoutubeExplode v4.1 (16-Feb-2018)._

-_Note 2: as of YoutubeExplode v6.0.7 (10-Dec-2021), practically everything in this post has become outdated, and the highlighted approaches are no longer used by my library.
-Instead of trying to continue updating the information here, I decided to write a completely new article altogether — [Reverse-Engineering YouTube: Revisited](/blog/reverse-engineering-youtube-revisited)_
+> As of YoutubeExplode v6.0.7 (10-Dec-2021), practically everything in this post has become outdated, and the highlighted approaches are no longer used by my library.
+Instead of trying to continue updating the information here, I decided to write a completely new article altogether — [Reverse-Engineering YouTube: Revisited](/blog/reverse-engineering-youtube-revisited)

 ## Getting video metadata